jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 Shortly put in details, implementation of Bayesian Statistics on time-series GLM is powerful due to:

-The ability for us to define *priors* (initial beliefs) as any distributions & update such priors with newer data, using Bayes' Theorem, specifically **conditional probability** ($P(
+The ability for us to define *priors* (initial beliefs) as any distributions & update such priors with newer data, using Bayes' Theorem, specifically **conditional probability** $P(A \mid B)$

-Formulate complex functions (link functions) from defined priors variables to
+We can formulate complex functions (link functions) with defined priors variables to the observable, to which such observed

  such